meads58/bowling-challenge/README.md

 Bowling Challenge
 =================

-This game for one player written in JavaScript can count and sum the score for a game....almost
+Written in JavaScript this is app can count and sum the score of a tenpin bolwing game played by one player.

+Testing was done with Jasmine.

+The biggest challenge was to work out a way to count strikes and spares which I did with an index pointing to the next frame's roll.
+This works ok but needs refratoring to smooth this out.

 A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
 In every frame the player can roll one or two times.
 The actual number depends on strikes and spares.
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.